While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:

 If you are using DDNS or VPN with failover mode:

-- DDNS always point to the Active WAN.
+- DDNS always points to the Active WAN.

 - VPN client traffic will be sent to the primary WAN.

-- All traffic will be routed to Active WAN unless specified
+- All traffic will be routed to the Active WAN unless specified.

-For example, if you are using your mobile hotspot as your back WAN on Purple in case your ISP is down, yet you don't want video or gaming traffic to kill your mobile plan.
-You can create Routes to send all video and gaming traffic of all your devices to the primary WAN connection.
+For example, if you are using your mobile hotspot as your backup WAN on Purple but you don't want video or gaming traffic to kill your mobile plan, you can create Routes to send all video and gaming traffic to the primary WAN connection and set the Route Preference to Static.

 More details on Firewalla Policy & Content-based routing.

 Weight Ratio: Load balance allows you to set a relative weight for each WAN connection.
-The weight is defined as the percentage of traffic (or connections) sent through the connection.
+The weight is defined as the percentage of traffic (or connections) sent through the WAN.

 - If one of the WAN connections fails, the other will take over all the traffic.

-- Load balancing is done at layer 3 or looking at the IP address.
+- Load balancing is done at layer 3 or by looking at the IP address.
 If your flows all have the same destination IP address, they will always flow to the same interface.
-(This behavior is to ensure correct behavior when dealing with banks ... and other services that check the source IP)
+This behavior is to ensure that your network works correctly when dealing with banks and other services that check the source IP.

-- Load balancing may not work for sites (like banks) that check consistency on the source IP address.
-If this happens, you can manually route traffic using Firewalla Policy & Content-based routing
+- Load balancing may not work for sites (like banks) that check the consistency of the source IP address.
+If this happens, you can manually route traffic to stay on one network using Firewalla Policy & Content-based routing.

 - DDNS will be pointed to a random WAN.